flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 or a server.

 Each replica has its *append-only* log of events.
-Another way to think about it is that each replica records all the events in order it observes them.
+Another way to think about it is that each replica records all the events in the order it observes them.

 Whenever a replica creates a new event, it generates a unique monotonically increasing identifier and assigns it to *two fields*: `localEventId` and